 Founded in 2011, Depop has maintained its mobile phone app status and deserves a mention due to its popularity alone.

-The commission fees are simple with a 10% total fee plus 3.4% to Paypal.
+The commission fees are simple and payment methods incorporate a 10% total fee plus 3.4% to Paypal.

 The app sells clothing, footwear, personal accessories, phones and many other items directly through the site.

 Like eBay and other selling platforms, there are a number of rules relating to what can and can’t be sold.